yieldbot/yb-js-edn/README.md

 ### parse

-`edn.parse` parses a String into primitive, tagged and wrapped objects.
+`edn.parse(str)` parses a String into primitive, tagged and wrapped objects.
 The returned value should contain all the original type information, so passing it into the stringify function, should yield an equivalent result.

 ``` javascript
 edn.parse('["foo" :bar 123]')